Oxidizing and Reducing Agent

 CuO + H2 ⇆ Cu +H2O

 When SO2 passes through a red ferric sulfate solution, it turns into a greenish ferrous sulfate solution.

 Fe2(SO4)3 + 2SO2 + H2O ⇆ 2FeSO4 + 2H2SO4

-In the above reaction ferric sulfate removes sulfate to form ferrous sulfate.
+In the above reaction, electronegative sulfate removes form ferric sulfate.
 Thus ferric sulfate reduced to form ferrous sulfate in oxidation reduction or redox reaction.